Sivamani70/Virus-Total-Utils/README.md

 - Run the below command
   `.\vt-ips.ps1 -FilePath "file_name with the IPs" -APIKEY "YOUR_APIKEY"`
 - **_-FilePath_**: takes the path of the file contains the IPs
-   `'.txt' file with each IP seperated by new line`
+   `'.txt' file with each IP separated by new line`

 Example: `.\vt-ips.ps1 -FilePath .\malicious-ips.txt -APIKEY "KEY1A2B3C4D"`